fredrikaverpil/fredrikaverpil.github.io/HUGO.md

 - **Layers:** "Compounding Contrast" strategy—elements layered on top are either darker (Light Mode) or lighter (Dark Mode) than the layer below.
 - **Borders:** No rounded corners (`border-radius: 0`).
+- **Links:** No underline by default; underline appears on hover for visual feedback.

 ### Responsive Design & Media Queries